Charles Djou is a former U.S. congressman and until March 2018 was one of Hawaii’s most prominent Republicans.

 Djou’s eight years on the Honolulu City Council were distinguished by his opposition to raising taxes, his opposition to the city’s plan to build a rail system, and his efforts to reduce the presence of homeless camps in city parks and beaches.

 In May 2010, a special election was held to fill the vacant seat of Hawaii’s 1st Congressional District.
-In a winner-take-all race, Djou beat Colleen Hanabusa and many other candidates.
+In a winner-take-all race, Djou beat Democrats Colleen Hanabusa and Ed Case and many other candidates.

 That special election victory made him only the third Republican from Hawaii to serve in Congress since statehood.
-But served in Congress for just seven months, as Hanabusa, a Democrat, defeated him in the 2010 general election to serve a full two-year term.
+But he served for just seven months, as Hanabusa defeated him in the 2010 general election to serve a full two-year term.

 When Djou announced he was running again for the seat in August 2011, he also told of his plans to deploy to Afghanistan as a U.S. Army Reserve soldier for six months beginning in September.
 He served as a rule of law military adviser to help the Afghan National Police and the Afghan judiciary comply with laws.